-The Plan proposes relief programs aimed at avoiding foreclosure and/or displacement of low- and moderate-income and Socially Disadvantaged Individuals1.
+The Plan proposes relief programs aimed at avoiding foreclosure and/or displacement of low- and moderate-income households including those considered Socially Disadvantaged 1.
 Proposed relief includes two core programs - the Mortgage Reinstatement and Principal Reduction Program and the Non-Mortgage Arrears Satisfaction Program.
+The State will design marketing and outreach efforts to identify eligible applicants, with a particular emphasis on encouraging Socially Disadvantaged homeowners to apply for funds.